Skip to content

 Load Cell Amplifier Gain

-Calculate load cell output voltage, required amplifier gain, and sensitivity for Wheatstone bridge load cells.
+Calculate load cell output voltage, required amplifier gain, and mV/V sensitivity for Wheatstone bridge weigh scale and force sensor designs.

 Loading calculator...